OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-15.md

 ## Mark 15:26

-The inscription of the charge against Him read: THE KING OF THE JEWS.
+Above Him was written the charge against Him: THE KING OF THE JEWS.

 ## Mark 15:27